Skip to main content

 5. Penalties for non-compliance

-Failure to comply with Law 83/2017 exposes the agent to:
+Failure to comply with Law 83/2017 exposes the agent to substantial administrative fines:

 In addition to fines, IMPIC may apply ancillary sanctions: disqualification from professional activity, publication of the conviction, or revocation of the AMI licence.